Read Actions

 optionalFieldsAuto: all

-.
+Ampersand will read data on the schedule you specify in amp.yaml.
 If there are any new or updated records since our last read, Ampersand will send you webhook messages.
-For the sample integration above, here’s what a sample webhook message might look like for the Contact object:
+Each webhook message contains 1 or more records, and the maximum size of a webhook message is 300KB.

 {